Burrito-Devs/burrito/README.md

 * `sound_config`: This is the alert sound configuration.
 The `audio_alerts` sub-field contains a set of pairings of alert types and the sound files to play when they occurr.
 Values can be added, changed, or removed from here in order to customize the user experience.
 * `text_channel_config`: This value tells Burrito which in-game chat channels to monitor for events.
 An exhaustive list of values can be found in the [example configuration](./example_cfg.cfg).

-After configuring Burrito, you can start it like this: `./burrito <system_name>`.
+After configuring Burrito, you can start it like this: `burrito <system_name>`.
 Burrito will remember the system name for subsequent launches, so it will not need to be specified in the future unless the `.burrito/ctx.json` file is deleted.
 If Burrito is configured correctly, it will begin watching the log files that it is configured to read.
 New chatlog messages  will show up in the output as they are received in-game.
 Game log messages are only displayed if they trigger an event that Burrito is configured to listen to.
 Game log messages will also be displayed with the name of the client that it came from.
 When multiboxing, this makes it easy to find out which client needs attention if a faction spawn occurrs, for example.

 ## Configuring Burrito